minafkamel/Splash/README.md

-# Clue Assignment App
+#  Splash App

-Welcome to the Cue Assignment App.
+Welcome to the Splash App.
 The project aims to demonstrate my Android Engineering skills.
 The app offers an add button that retrieves a random photo from the Unsplash API.
 It displays a two column list with the images.
 Upon click, details of the image like the location it was taken in, a description of it and the number of like sit received are displayed.

 | Author |  |